Prepare for your exams by understanding the procedures, dates and support information relating to examinations.

 - capable of performing ‘hard-wired’ symbolic manipulations such as addition of algebraic expressions, binomial expansion and symbolic differentiation

-Any further tests or assessment granted to students who qualify, will be administered by the department offering that unit of study.
-All enquiries should be directed to the department concerned.
+If you qualify for and are granted a further test or assessment, they will be administered by the department offering that unit of study.
+Please direct enquiries to that department.

-If you have left something in an exam room, you should first return to the room and/or the local precinct officer to ascertain if the item is still in the vicinity.
+If you have left something in an exam room, first return to the room and/or the local precinct officer to check if the item is still there.
 If it isn’t, exam supervisors may have forwarded it the Exams Office.

-Information about the University's examination and assessment policies and procedures may be accessed from the policy page link below:
+Read the University's examination and assessment policies and procedures:

 You can view many past exam papers at the University Library website.